swirlai/swirl-search/.github/CONTRIBUTING.md

 Screenshots of working SearchProviders are very helpful as well, especially if the source you're connecting to is private (not-publicly searchable) or requires authentication.

-## Documentation Contributions
+## Product Documentation
 Swirl's [Product Documentation](https://docs.swirl.today/) is maintained _only on the `main` branch_ of the repo, in the `docs/` directory.
-It is published to our documenation website via a GitHub Pages workflow.
+It is published to our documentation website via a GitHub Pages workflow.
 When submitting PRs for documentation corrections, updates, or additions, please create a branch off of `main` and fill out the PR Template completely.

 If you submit a code change that warrants an update to the Product Documentation, or if you are adding a new feature to Swirl, we expect _a separate PR_ off `main` that contains the related documentation updates or additions.